candidtim/unifs/README.md

 ## Word of caution

-Beware that `unifs` may change data in the target back-end.
-Among other things, it can move or remove (erase, without a possibility to restore) the data, if it is instructed to do so by a user.
-Remember that `unifs` is only a command-line layer between you as a user and the target file storage, and `unifs` only does what the user instructs it to do.

-`unifs` tries its best to prevent errors (e.g., uses interactive confirmations for some commands), but ultimately **the user is responsible** for the operations performed on files or BLOBs.
-Use at your own risk.
+Beware that `unifs` may change (copy, move, revmove, etc.) the data in a "file system" (as understood above). `unifs` is only a command-line layer between the user and the target "file system". `unifs` tries its best to prevent errors (e.g., uses interactive confirmations for some commands), but ultimately the user is responsible for the operations performed by this program.

-`unifs` is designed to be used on a workstation in an interactive shell, not on a server, not in headless mode.
+`unifs` is designed to be used in an interactive shell, not in headless mode.